SoftwareAG/API-Gateway-CICD-CLI/README.md

 Options:
-  -d, --downloadDir <dir>   Set download directory for GET response -n, --filename <name>     Name to save GET response with --no-force                If this option is specifed and file already exists in download directory, the file WILL NOT be overwritten
+  -d, --downloadDir <dir>   Set download directory for GET response -n, --filename <name>     Name to save GET response with --no-force                By default, duplicates are overwritten.
+But if --no-force is specifed, a new file will be created.
 ```

 ## Examples